Oyetomi/TSP/README.md

 cp api_secrets.example.py api_secrets.py

 # Fill in your API keys (you know which ones)
-# Hint: starts with 's' and ends with 'core'
+# Hint: One for match data, one for odds
-# And the betting one that rhymes with "sporty pet"
+# Check api_secrets.py - you'll figure it out

 # Install stuff
 pip install -r requirements.txt